hotwax/oms-documentation/user-manuals/order-management/update-sales-order.md

 ## Refresh Sales Order

-_**This document outlines a step-by-step process to reject the sales order items in the HotWax Commerce Order management system.**_

-1. Go to the Hamburger Menu > Order Management > Sales Orders to search order.
-2. Select the order to open the View Sales Order page.
-3. Check the existing order items in HotWax Commerce.
+_**Refreshing sales order allows retailers to reimport a sales order from Shopify to HotWax Commerce.
+Refreshing is required if an order update in Shopify is not included in the 'sync order update job'.**_

+HotWax Commerce can update the following details from Shopify:
+1. Adding items to an order
+2. Removing items from an order
+3. Changing item quantities
+4. Changing shipping addresses
+5. Changing customer contact detail

 **Verification at Shopify**